 Advanced Placement Credit

-AP credit is given to students who score three or higher on the Advanced Placement examinations in biology, chemistry, physics, Advanced Placement Science A, English composition and English literature, English language and composition, any of the foreign languages, calculus AB or BC exams, U.S. history, European history, psychology, and American government and politics.
+AP credit is given to students who score three or higher on the Advanced Placement examinations in biology, Advanced Placement Science A, English composition and English literature, English language and composition, any of the foreign languages, calculus AB or BC exams, U.S. history, European history, psychology, and American government and politics.
 Contact the Registrar’s Office for the credits assigned.

 The bachelor’s degree; traditional first step on the ladder of higher education.
 It is characterized by a four year program which blends courses aimed at promoting the acquisition of broad knowledge through a solid foundation in the Liberal Arts and Sciences as well as courses designed to give depth of understanding in the major field.